Let

 Video of Contour Map showing SSE(c,k) and the GDA path in (c, k) space.

 In the above image, which is a zoomed in version of the previous image, we see the last points produced by the GDA.
 Notice how the GDA nicely gets us close to the minimum SSE (the center of that blue polygonal shape) but then starts to zigzag a little.
 That zigzagging behavior is a common artifact of GDA.
-To counter that, I have our GDA output the $(c, k)$ estimate as the average of the last two GDA points.
+To counter that, I have our GDA output the

 The program will finally produce a video of the above graph, showing the evolution the solution x(c,k, t) as the GDA updates its estimates of (c, k).
 See video below.